evacchi/evacchi.github.io/content/posts/2025-06-20-chicory-android.md

 Some work [has been done to run the test suite against the interpreter](https://github.com/dylibso/chicory/tree/main/android-tests).
 Even though there is some overhead, it is manageable, because the interpreter can be tested and debugged on a traditional JVM.
 On Android we only ensure that there aren't any platform-specific issues.

 However, running the entire Wasm spec test suite against the Android compiler with the instrumentation framework takes about **8 minutes** in Android Studio, and about **4 minutes** using Gradle on the command line.
 This is not terrible, but it is still a lot of time to wait for a test suite to run, especially when you are iterating on the code.
-Compare this to the plain JVM, where the same test suite takes about **30 seconds** to run! (_FIXME: the JVM number is made up, need to measure again_)
+Compare this to the plain JVM, where the same test suite takes about **30   ** to run! (_FIXME: the JVM number is made up, need to measure again_)

 So, I decided to investigate how to run unit tests on Android _without_ the overhead of the instrumentation framework.